 Red Hat takes a layered, defense-in-depth approach that helps customers implement security across the entire infrastructure and application stack and life cycle.

 Want to report a vulnerability?
 Need help now?

 Connecting with a community and solving problems together is the future of security.

 We want you to have confidence as you adopt a continuous security strategy.
 We do that by making open source ready for the enterprise.
+Every year, we release the Red Hat product security risk report, which details our support team's response to the known security vulnerabilities affecting enterprise software around the world that year.
 Our goal is to help your business remain competitive, flexible, and adaptable while maintaining security and regulatory compliance.

 Red Hat's unique subscription model gives customers access to a dedicated team of experts who support our technology 24x7.
 Here are just a few of the things we can offer you as part of your open source security solution.

 We know the landscape, and how to innovate in it